greg-raven/grus/_posts/2009-04-21-obama-we-noticed.md

 YES, "We noticed."

-Every time you apologized to other countries for America’s position on an issue we have wondered why you don’t share our pride in this great country. instead you bow foreign leaders berate our country and our beliefs, you have not defended us.
+Every time you apologized to other countries for America's position on an issue we have wondered why you don't share our pride in this great country. instead you bow foreign leaders berate our country and our beliefs, you have not defended us.
 In fact, you insulted the British Crown beyond belief.

 YES, "We noticed."

-When your pastor of 20 years, "God-damned" America and said that 9/11 was "America’s chickens coming home to roost," and you denied having heard recriminations of that nature, we wondered how that could be.
+When your pastor of 20 years, "God-damned" America and said that 9/11 was "America's chickens coming home to roost," and you denied having heard recriminations of that nature, we wondered how that could be.
 You later disassociated yourself from that church and Pastor Wright only once it became politically expedient to do so.

 YES, "We noticed."

 When you announced that you would transform America, we wondered why.
 With all her faults, America is the greatest country on earth.
-Sir, keep this in mind, if not for America and the people who built her, you wouldn’t be sitting in the White House now.
+Sir, keep this in mind, if not for America and the people who built her, you wouldn't be sitting in the White House now.
 Prior to your election to the highest office in this country, you were a senator from Illinois and from what we can glean from the records available, not a very remarkable one.
 For that matter, the records seem to indicate that you are not a natural born citizen, and thus not eligible to hold the office of president.

 YES, "We noticed."